nicklauscyc/vpn-instructions/README.md

 # vpn-instructions
-instructions to install a personal vpn via OpenVPN
+Instructions to install a personal VPN using the OpenVPN package.